SeanMcP/seanmcp.com/src/talks/outlines/accessibility-for-the-rest-of-us.md

   - Definition
   - Individuals with disabilities
   - Types of disabilities
-- Why accessibility is important
+- Why accessibility matters
-  - Good tools should work for everyone
+  - Accessible products are better
     - Curb-cut effect
-  - In many cases, it's the law
+  - Accessibility is a legal requirement
     - Americans with Disabilities Act
     - UN Convention on the Rights of Persons with Disabilities (CRPD)
     - Domino's case
+  - Accessibility is good for business
     - In the US, 12-20% of the population has a disability
     - Temporary disabilities could affect anyone
 - WCAG
   - Definition
   - History (versions)